 Make home a safe space where family members and loved ones aren’t judged or scrutinized on their weight, shape, or appearance.
 This means not engaging in conversations, jokes, teasing, or even well-meaning remarks about weight and appearance.
 Shift the focus toward personal qualities, accomplishments, and feelings instead.

-4. Validate Emotions and Encourage Open Dialogu
+4. Validate Emotions and Encourage Open Dialogue

 If a teen is struggling with body image, listen without judgment.
 Avoid dismissing their feelings (“You’re beautiful, don’t worry about it”) and instead explore where their concerns come from.
 Ask open-ended questions like, “What made you feel that way?” or “What do you wish you saw more of on social media?”